 Contents & Quick Navigation

-How many calories does my Husky need?
+How many calories does my Husky dog need?

 Huskies are medium-sized dogs with an athletic build (which isn’t surprising – they are the athletes of the dog world!), and they are usually high-energy.

 *These calculations are worked out using Dog Food Advisor.
-You should consult your veterinarian to get a better idea of the specific caloric needs of your dog.
+You should consult your veterinarian to get a better idea of the specific caloric needs of your Husky dog.

-How to make sure your Husky gets her calorie intake
+How to make sure your Husky gets her calorie intake from husky diet

 Bred for endurance and survival in freezing temperatures where food is scarce, Siberian Huskies have an efficient metabolism – a little food can last them a long time.
 This means that Huskies tend to eat small amounts of food for their size.